First impression was not good

 2. No excessive noise after 9:00 PM.

 It goes on to explain at length why this rule is important for the comfort of all guests.
-A reasonable rule, but I don’t think I’ve ever seen it stated in hotel literature before.
+It’s a reasonable rule, but I don’t think I’ve ever seen it stated in hotel literature before.

 3. Room occupancy limits.

-The policy states that only two people may occupy a “king bedded room” and four people for a “two-needed room,” and that rule applies at all times.
+The policy states that only two people may occupy a “king-bedded room” and four people for a “two-needed room,” and that rule applies at all times.
 In other words, don’t invite guests (even friends who have their own room in the hotel) to hang out in your room for even a second.
-Room occupancy – even in the middle of the day – is directly tied to the number of people who can comfortably fit in the bed or beds.
-Not the room itself.
+Even in the middle of the day, room occupancy is directly tied to the number of people who can comfortably fit in the bed or beds, not the room itself.

 4. No parties are allowed in guest rooms at any time.
 The guidelines define a party as “Anything above the occupancy limit per suite is defined as a party.”